 What is dual diagnosis treatment in Colorado?
 It’s the beginning of a new, more manageable life for anyone who struggles with addiction and mental illness.
 Our treatment offers a kind and compassionate staff who are invested in your recovery.
 Furthermore, it’s sweeping, natural vistas that provide relaxation and healing.
 It’s warm, comfortable accommodations that make you feel safe and included.
 Mostly, it’s a high level of integrated health care that can easily improve the quality of life for you and your loved one.

-When you choose AspenRidge Recovery, in Lakewood, CO, you’ll experience all of these benefits and more.
+When you choose AspenRidge Recovery, you’ll experience all of these benefits and more.
 Your initial assessment will uncover issues with which you may have dealt for years, putting a name to the feelings you’ve never been able to understand or identify.
-Afterward, detox will help you regain your focus.
-Lastly, your recovery will begin in earnest as you learn new coping mechanisms and explore the roots of addiction to uncover triggers and more.
+Your recovery will begin in earnest as you learn new coping mechanisms and explore the roots of addiction to uncover triggers and more.